Your cart is currently empty!

 We are taught to be rigid, but rigid things die.
 Think about the nature around you.
 A palm tree can withstand a tropical storm because it can bend.
 Its trunk is soft enough that when heavy winds hit the tree, all it does is withstand it with buoyancy.
 We are taught to be hard, but most dead things are hard.

 A hard twig is easy to snap from a tree.
 In the fall, leaves turn from a soft green to a hard brown and it makes it fun to step on when they fall to the ground.
-The same thing can be said for the storms in our life.
+The same thing can be said for the storms in our lives.
 If we are to be rigid, expect some sort of snapping.
-We’ll pretend to be strong, but through that strength is how we get hurt the most.
+We’ll pretend to be strong, but through that strength, we get hurt the most.
 When we are gentle, we have the fluidity to go wherever the storm takes us, knowing that we’ll still be standing as if the storm never happened.